defencedigital/foundry-syops/README.md

 # Security Operating Procedures (SyOPs)
 ## Ministry of Defence - Defence Digital Foundry

-Security Operations Procedures (SyOPS) are instructions on how to use the services provided by the department.
+Security Operating Procedures (SyOPS) are instructions on how to use the services provided by the department.

 The following applies to all Defence Digital Foundry services.